7 Must-See Attractions in Perak, Malaysia for an Unforgettable Trip

 Besides that, the community also set up the Gopeng Museum to educate people on the history of tin mining.
 It was set up by a banker, Mr. Bernard Yaw, who wanted to fulfil his mother’s wish to rebrand the town of Gopeng and to open a Gopeng Museum.

-This is one place where you can’t help but keep snapping photos hoping to capture the nostalgic atmosphere and memories.
+This is one place where you can’t help but keep snapping photos, hoping to capture the nostalgic atmosphere and memories.
 However, nothing beats exploring the houses yourself.

-Gopeng Museum Opening Hours: 9:00am – 5:00pm (Only Open On Friday to Tuesday)
+Opening Hours: 9:00am – 5:00pm (Only open from Friday to Tuesday)

 Entrance Fee: Free